LayeredMAPF: a decomposition of MAPF instance to reduce solving costs: Results of decomposition's application

 \section{Results of decomposition's application}

-In this section, we evaluate the influence of decomposing MAPF instances on various MAPF methods, including EECBS, PBS, LNS, HCA$\ast$ (serial MAPF method), and Push and Swap, PIBT$+$, LaCAM (parallel MAPF method).
-We refer to the methods with decomposition of MAPF instances as the "layered" versions of the raw MAPF methods.
+In this section, we evaluate the influence of decomposing MAPF instances on various MAPF methods, including EECBS, PBS, LNS, HCA$\ast$ (serial MAPF method), and Push and Swap, PIBT$+$, LaCAM2 (parallel MAPF method).
+We refer to the methods with decomposition of MAPF instances as the ``Layered" versions of the raw MAPF methods.
 To maintain consistency, we utilize the same MAPF instances as in Section \ref{Resultsofdecomposition} to analyze how decomposition affects their application.
 We assess decomposition's impact in terms of time cost, memory usage, success rate, sum of cost, and makespan.
 The default configurations of these MAPF methods are used in our experiments.
+In particular, due to the memory usage not being immediately released after the code is executed on an Ubuntu system, the statistics of memory usage (in GB, MB, or kB) experience a delay, causing imprecision when comparing Layered MAPF and raw MAPF.
+Therefore, we use the count of key data elements that play a major role in memory usage as an indicator of memory usage, such as the number of high-level nodes for LaCAM2 or the size of the constraint tree for EECBS.

 As a common rule in solving MAPF instances, we set an upper bound on the time cost (30 seconds).
 Methods that are complete but fail to find a solution within the limited time are considered as failed.
 Additionally, methods that run out of memory space are also considered as failed.